3,200,000 Books Are In Print in the U.S. 2000

 The film was a 1970s project of Stanley Kubrick, who eventually turned it over to Spielberg.
 The project languished in development hell for nearly three decades before technology advanced sufficiently for a successful production.
 The film required enormously complex puppetry, computer graphics, and make-up prosthetics, which are well-described and explained in the supplementary material in the two-disc special edition of the film issued on DVD in 2002.

-Norsam Technologies, Santa Fe, New Mexico, developed High Density Rosetta (HD-Rosetta) archival preservation technology, which "uses unique microscopic processes to provide analog and/or digital data, information or pictures on nickel plates."
+In 2001 Norsam Technologies, Santa Fe, New Mexico, developed High Density Rosetta (HD-Rosetta) archival preservation technology, which "uses unique microscopic processes to provide analog and/or digital data, information or pictures on nickel plates."
 Density could be 20 times that of microfilm/microfiche.

 196,000 pages of text could be etched with an electron microscope on a two square-inch plate.